Dave Castilloux: Taking the Canadian featherweight championship, May 1938

 He defeated Jackie Callura to win the Canadian featherweight crown at the Montreal Forum on May 9, 1938.

+In the 1938 annual ratings published by The Ring in its February 1939 issue, Castilloux was ranked as the world's third-best featherweight behind Leo Rodak and Petey Scalzo.

 Taking the Canadian lightweight championship, June 1939

-During a four-bout run at Maple Leaf Gardens, he scored a win against Phil Zwick, then claimed the vacant Canadian lightweight championship by defeating Joey Bagnato, who entered with a 23-1 record, on June 5, 1939.
+During a four-bout run at Maple Leaf Gardens, he scored a win against Phil Zwick, then claimed the vacant Canadian lightweight championship by defeating Joey Bagnato, who entered with a 23–1 record, on June 5, 1939.

 Notable bouts during title reign

 On June 15, 1939, he secured a sixth-round technical knockout over the experienced Everette Rightmire, followed by a July 1939 unanimous decision win over Leo Rodak.

 The New England lightweight crown came into Castilloux's possession in November 1940 when he beat Paul Junior at the Portland Expo Center before a record-setting crowd for Maine boxing.
 The bout was officiated by legendary former lightweight champion Benny Leonard.

+The Ring magazine's 1940 rankings positioned him at number five in the lightweight division worldwide.

 Castilloux appeared on two Madison Square Garden cards, most notably facing Aldo Spoldi of Milan, Italy, in January 1941.

 In April 1941, he fought to a stalemate with Harry Hurst to retain the Canadian lightweight championship.